learning-zone/javascript-basics/notes/javascript.md

 ```

 #### Q. What is Hoisting?
 Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.
 Remember that JavaScript only hoists declarations, not initialisation.
-Let's take a simple example of variable hoisting,
+Example:
 ```javascript
 console.log(message); //output : undefined
 var message = "The variable Has been hoisted";